 The next meeting is Monday 17th June 2013, 7:00pm in the staffroom.
 All welcome.

 The Marlborough Schools’ Gymnastics Festival is on Friday, June 21st.
 Practice is going really well on Wednesday and Thursday lunchtimes.
-We will have teams in Grade B and grade C. Queen Charlotte College have kindly lent us a crash mat for our B grade gymnasts.
+Consent forms and requests for transport will be going out soon..

 40/20 HOUR FAMINE

 The 20 Hr.
 Famine takes place between June 7th and 9th.
 Monies raised this year, will go towards helping children in famine conditions-the slogan is ‘Go Hard Out For The Hungry’.